openmainframeproject/tac/programs/infrastructure/plan.md

 * Will the infrastructure be needed for only a fixed period of time, or ongoing?
 * Any other comments or questions

-#### Ongoing requirements

-Projects will have a few requirements ongoing to maintain the infrastructure.

-#### Service provider needs

-* Ticketing system for user issue management - will use https://github.com/openmainframeproject/tac/issues
-* Path for resources being returned - TBD by service provider

-# Support
+### Support

-Expectations of the service provider:
+The Service Provider will oversee the infrastructure, managing the overall resources and providing limited support to the Projects leveraging the infrastructure.
+Expectations of the service provider are:

 * Provision/de-provision guests
 * Overall systems resource management
 * Infrastructure maintenance
 * Documentation of infrastructure ( will be hosted in this site )

+Projects will generally have lateraility to use the provided guest instances as it makes sense for thier community.
 Expectations of the individual project:

 * Define who specifically will have access to the mainframe.
 Credentials are to be shared via a secure vault.
 * Management of thier own guest instances.
 The only support than can be provided by the Open Mainframe Project is to re-provision, but there may be community members that can assist with guest instance issues on a case-by-case basis.
 * Annual report of how the infrastructure is being used and any feedback.

-## How to submit support requests
+* Ensure the infrastructure is only being used for open-source development ( no commericial software development can occur on the instance.

 Projects using the infrastructure can submit support requests to https://github.com/openmainframeproject/tac/issues.
 Service Provider will respond to issues within 1 business day.